Policies and Procedures

 RELAX and HAVE FUN!

 Our trips REQUIRE guests to be able-bodied.
 The Alaska Wilderness is NOT handicap accessible.
+If a guest has experienced recent injuries or illness that require a doctor, has had a fever or other illness within 72 hour prior to the trip, has past injuries which renders special attention to their physical activity, is in a cast or brace, is participating in wound care or surgery recovery, or requires assistance getting around, please consider another activity in town where accommodations abound.
 A good standard of agility: Guests must be able to climb a ladder without assistance and able to walk on uneven, muddy, and unstable terrain with ease.
-If this is an issue for any guest in your party, this trip is not for them.
-Activities you will encounter on your trip include climbing in and out of our small airplane without assistance, Climbing up a ladder for a top bunk, getting in and out of a boat, and climb a rise to get to the cabin.
+Trip and fall hazards are common in the Alaskan wilderness.
+Activities you will encounter on your trip include climbing in and out of our small airplane without assistance, Climbing up a ladder for a top bunk, getting in and out of a boat, walking on wilderness land with trip and fall hazards, and climbing a rise to get to the cabin.

 No Children on top bunks.

-Hint: If you move around a lot in your sleep or act like a child, take the bottom bunk or move the mattress to the floor.
-Even in the remote wilderness of Alaska gravity always wins.
+Hint: If you move around a lot in your sleep, take the bottom bunk or move the mattress to the floor.
+Even in the remote wilderness of Alaska, gravity always wins.

 Last minute changes are a norm in Alaska flying.
 Alaskan Air transportation associated with our trips is serious business.
 The phrase "Hurry up and wait"... may apply and should be expected.
 We may be delayed, or have to cancel, at the last moment for weather or other circumstances beyond our control.
 We could be a little early or late picking you up, (no extra charge).
 Be patient and ready to make changes to your schedule due to weather, delays, or other circumstances that are beyond our control.
 If you need to make a connecting flight out of Fairbanks, please purchase a ticket that can be changed, or consider travel insurance.
 Life is uncertain, drop off and pick up times are accurate guesses, not guarantees.
 Check your cell phone often for updates from Kristy on your trip, especially the day before your trip, as last minute changes DO HAPPEN.